 Is Tuesday REALLY anyone’s favourite day of the week?
 Bizarrely, yes.
 It’s considered lucky in some cultures, and unlucky in others!
 Tuesday happens to have the poor luck of being too far from the weekend and barely ahead of hump day, making it a bit of a non-event for many people – and a bit tiresome for the working public!
 However, did you know that Tuesday is actually very important from a working perspective – at least according to some studies?

 Tuesday must be loved somewhere, by someone – at least it’s not a Monday!
-Take a look through these 32 interesting facts about Tuesdays and you might just gain a whole new appreciation for it.
+Take a look through these 27 fun facts about Tuesdays and you might just gain a whole new appreciation for it.
 However – we’re unsure if it’s going to replace Saturday as the clear favourite!

 The name ‘Tuesday’ is thought to come from the Norse ‘Twisday’, dedicated to the God of combat who was called ‘Tiw’.
 In Old English, ‘Tuesday’ was known as ‘Tiwesday’.